For School Counselors

 Application Process and Deadlines

 McDaniel accepts either the McDaniel Application or The Common Application.
 Counselors are welcome to submit all accompanying information electronically; upon receipt of a McDaniel Application from one your students, we will provide the appropriate links to SendEDU for your convenience.

 First Year students have the option of choosing from five deadlines for submitting their applications and complete credentials, guaranteeing them an admission decision and a scholarship decision within three weeks of the date they select.
 Applying students have the option to select our Early Decision, Early Action or Regular Decision review.

 Students are encouraged to pick the deadline that works best for them, and must notify the Admissions Office of their deadline choice.
-We suggest that standardized testing be completed before the selected deadline, as we want the highest possible scores and grades in hand when we make decisions.
+Standardized testing should be completed by the selected deadline, as we want the highest possible scores and grades in hand when we make decisions.